top of page

 Our Global Partner: Project Okurase

-They provide students in Ghana with education and hot meals.
+They help students in Ghana go to school and receive daily hot meals.

-Project Okurase is a nonprofit based in Charleston, SC, founded by Dr. Cynthia Swenson, Ph.D., of the Medical University of South Carolina.
-It helps children in the rural village of Okurase, Ghana, access school and daily hot meals.
+Based in Charleston, South Carolina, Project Okurase was founded by Dr. Cynthia Swenson of the Medical University of South Carolina.
+The nonprofit supports children in the rural village of Okurase, Ghana by making education and meals accessible.

-Bag of Joy has partnered with Project Okurase since 2024 to help fund education and provide meals for students at Nkabom Sundrops Montessori.
+Bag of Joy has partnered with Project Okurase since 2024 to help support students at Nkabom Sundrops Montessori.

-Your support helps kids in Okurase learn, dream, and stay connected.
+Your support helps kids in Okurase learn, dream, and stay connected to a brighter future.

 Why Give with Bag of Joy

-Because we make giving transparent, simple, and joyful.
+Because we make giving simple, transparent, and meaningful.

 Young girl smiling as she opens a small gift box with a red ribbon, representing the joy of giving and receiving during the holiday season.